Urban-Data-Collective/kafka-connect-storage-cloud/README.md

 $ ./build_zip_and_copy_to_s3.sh prod
 ```

+### Once the updates have been pushed to S3

 Once the ZIP has been uploaded to the S3 bucket, you'll need to reapply some terraform config.
-See the readme here for more details:
+See the readme [here](https://github.com/Urban-Data-Collective/udx-infra/tree/main/terraform/modules/data-lake/README.md) for what needs to be done.
-    - TODO: add path to README in udx-infra repo once https://github.com/Urban-Data-Collective/udx-infra/pull/155 is merged

 ## Original docs